Link Search Menu Expand Document

 Merging a Data

-Use the Merge operation and pass the target fields to merge.
+Use the Merge operation and pass the target fields.

 using (var connection = new SqlConnection(connectionString))